a response to crisis

-Yes, if you live in the 25443 zip code.
+Yes, if you live in the 25443 zip code, or if Covid-19 led to your losing your job in 25443.
 We just need a little information about you and your family.
 Please visit our Food Support page.

 6. Why will you only help people in the Shepherdstown zip code instead of everybody like during the shutdown?

 The COVID-19 crisis is very different from the shutdown.
 Many of our most generous donors in 2018 are facing terrible financial challenges now.
 Our Board of Directors made a tough choice between offering a few benefits to thousands or offering many benefits to hundreds in need.
 But, we stay in touch with other countywide, regional, and national charities and refer people to them.